-Multi-tenancy and Client Quotas on Confluent Cloud¶
+Multi-Tenancy and Client Quotas on Confluent Cloud¶

 This topic describes multi-tenancy, principals, and Client Quotas as a tool to support multi-tenant workloads on Dedicated Clusters.
 For information about service quotas, which define limits for Confluent Cloud resources, see Service Quotas for Confluent Cloud.